-Through our fundamental company-focused research, we seek to better understand and measure the risks and opportunities posed by all environmental, social and governance issues, including climate change and the anticipated transition to a lower carbon economy.
+Through our fundamental companyfocused research, we seek to better understand and measure the risks and opportunities posed by all environmental, social and governance issues, including climate change.
 Our research and analysis of these risks and opportunities is integrated into our investment process.